ICMOL/OMIXIS/README.md

 </h1>

 **OMIXIS** is a graphical platform for LC–MS metabolomics data processing.
-It integrates peak detection, peak quality assessment, and feature alignment into a structured local workflow, helping users generate feature tables for downstream statistical analysis and machine learning.
+It integrates peak detection (MS-Picker), peak quality assessment (MS-Point), and feature alignment (MS-Aligner) into a structured local workflow, helping users generate feature tables for downstream statistical analysis and machine learning.

 ## Overview